jas-atwal/catweb/README.md

 ```bash
 $ docker login $DTR -u <uname> -p <password>
 ```

+The DTR which we are using for this demo is `dtr.west.us.se.dckr.org`

 2. In a web browser navigate to https://dtr.west.us.se.dckr.org/.
 If prompted to log in, please do so